kallisteg/habit-tracker-bot/README.md

 GITHUB_REPO_NAME=your_repository_name
 GITHUB_TOKEN=your_github_personal_access_token
 GITHUB_FILE_PATH=data/habit_list.csv
+GITHUB_FILE_PATH_TRACKING=data/habit_tracking.csv
 GITHUB_BRANCH=main
 ```

 The bot will automatically:
-- Download `habit_list.csv` from GitHub on startup
+- Download both CSV files from GitHub on startup
-- Upload changes to GitHub whenever habits are updated
+- Upload changes to GitHub whenever habits or check-ins are updated
-- Create the file in GitHub if it doesn't exist
+- Create the files in GitHub if they don't exist

 ### 4. Run the Bot